See also: Transfer FAQs for Primary Contacts

 When will BOS transfer from University of Bristol to Jisc?

-It is both parties’ expectation that the transfer will take place on August 1 2017, although this may change.
-It won’t be earlier than August 1.
+It is both parties’ expectation that the transfer will take place on October 4 2017.

 Will my user account and surveys be transferred automatically?